nsidc/qgreenland/doc/user/how-to/adding-data.md

 The QGreenland project uses the EPSG:3413 coordinate reference system (CRS) and all pre-loaded layers are either GeoTIFF (raster) or GeoPackage (vector) files.
-Datasets in different CRSs or data formats can still be added to QGreenland, but may undero ["on the fly reprojection"](https://docs.qgis.org/3.28/en/docs/training_manual/vector_analysis/reproject_transform.html#basic-fa-on-the-fly-reprojection).
+Datasets in different CRSs or data formats can still be added to QGreenland, but may undergo ["on the fly reprojection"](https://docs.qgis.org/3.28/en/docs/training_manual/vector_analysis/reproject_transform.html#basic-fa-on-the-fly-reprojection).
 ```